w3c/svgwg/master/painting.md

 <p class='note'>Note that the <a href="styling.html#UAStyleSheet">user agent style sheet</a> sets
 the {{overflow}} property for {{marker element}} elements to
 <span class="prop-value">hidden</span>, which causes a rectangular clipping
-path to be created at the bounds of marker's SVG viewport by default.</p>
+path to be created at the bounds of marker's SVG viewport by default.

 <p>Properties do not inherit from the element referencing the {{marker element}}
 into the contents of the marker.
 However, by using the
 <span class="prop-value">context-stroke</span> value for the {{fill}} or
-{{stroke}} on elements in its definition, a single marker can be designed to match the style of the element referencing the marker.</p>
+{{stroke}} on elements in its definition, a single marker can be designed to match the style of the element referencing the marker.

 <p>Markers cannot be interacted with.
 Events such as click or mouseover,
-for example, are not dispatched to a {{marker element}} or its children when the mouse is clicked or moved over a rendered marker.</p>
+for example, are not dispatched to a {{marker element}} or its children when the mouse is clicked or moved over a rendered marker.

 <p>Markers are not rendered directly
-and must be referenced by one of the <a>marker properties</a>
-to be rendered.
+and must be referenced by one of the [=marker properties=] to be rendered.
 The {{display}} value for the {{marker element}} element must always be set to <span class="prop-value">none</span>
-by the <a>user agent style sheet</a>,
-and this declaration must have importance over any other CSS rule or presentation attribute.
+by the [=user agent style sheet=], and this declaration must have importance over any other CSS rule or presentation attribute.
   <!--
 The {{display}} property does not apply to the